A beginner's guide to starting RC Drifting (Ver. 2026)

 Yokomo SD3.0 - $750

-Yokomo’s new mid-level competition chassis.
-Carbon fiber chassis, mid servo for rear grip and balance, aluminum big bore shocks, adjustable aluminum front axle included, utilizes YD-2 hop up parts.
+Yokomo’s newest mid-level competition chassis.
+Carbon fiber chassis, mid servo for rear grip and balance, aluminum big bore shocks, adjustable aluminum front axle included, lots of Yokomo hop up parts available.
+Available in black, red, purple and blue anodized colors.

 MST RMX EX GT - $450